$100 USD portrait paintings available as of May 16, 2017.

 Part of Makeup on Empty Space, curated by Kristan Kennedy.
 Co-presented with PNCA’s 511 Gallery & Director of Center for Contemporary Art and Culture, Mack McFarland.

-All the paintings in Jean Smith’s ongoing series of $100 paintings.
-As of September 3, half of the 160 paintings have sold.
+All the paintings in Jean Smith’s ongoing series of $100 paintings as of May 30, 2017.
+175 of the 315 paintings in the series have sold.
 Paintings currently available

-Music by Mecca Normal (Jean Smith and David Lester), from the album Empathy for the Evil (2014, M’lady’s Records) “Wasn’t Said” and “Between Livermore and Tracy” (both produced by KRAMER who also plays bass on these tracks)
+Music by Mecca Normal (Jean Smith and David Lester), from the album Empathy for the Evil (produced by KRAMER who also plays bass on these tracks) except for Cherry Flowers from Dovetail.

 At the very end (after the credits) Jean gives a brief visual demonstration of how Mecca Normal got started.

-Mecca Normal‘s “Man Thinks Woman” (1987) was recently (August 8, 2016) included in Pitchfork’s story of feminist punk in 33 songs with a great write-up by Douglas Wolk
+Mecca Normal‘s “Man Thinks Woman” (1987) was included in Pitchfork’s story of feminist punk in 33 songs with a great write-up by Douglas Wolk on August 8, 2016.

 “Mecca Normal break rules like they never noticed them in the first place.
 The Vancouver-based duo of singer Jean Smith and guitarist David Lester are anarchist-feminist activists and constant experimentalists, implying a rhythm section with negative space alone.
 Always an intense presence onstage, they’ve become the most tenacious of D.I.Y. road warriors, touring and recording for 32 years now.
 In the early ’90s, they popped up on most of the biggest American indie-rock labels (Sub Pop, K, Matador); by their 25th anniversary, they were on the road with a performance-and-lecture project called “How Art & Music Can Change the World.”